janus-idp/backstage-plugins/plugins/ocm/README.md

              kubernetesPluginRef: <cluster-name> # Match the cluster name in kubernetes plugin config
      ```

+     Ensure that the Backstage uses a `ServiceAccount` token and the required permissions are granted as mentioned previously.

      This is useful when you already use a Kubernetes plugin in your Backstage instance.
-Also, the hub cluster must be connected using `ServiceAccount`.
+Also, the hub cluster must be connected using the `ServiceAccount`.

      For more information about the configuration, see [Backstage Kubernetes plugin](https://backstage.io/docs/features/kubernetes/configuration#configuring-kubernetes-clusters) documentation.